Making a Complaint

 The RDN’s new web portal is now available for submitting bylaw complaints.
 Simply click on this link, register, and submit your confidential complaint following the steps provided.
-You will receive an acknowledgement of your complaint within 5 business days.
+You will receive an acknowledgement of your complaint within five business days.
 Click here to submit your complaint with the Portal.

 Bylaw Services will receive complaints in the following manner: